Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Numerical Experiments

 \textbf{Type I error}.
 Consistent with the simulations, all estimators maintained Type I error rates at $0.05$, regardless of treatment allocation or the presence of HTE.

 \textbf{Statistical power}.
 To evaluate power, we artificially introduced specific ATE values into the A/A datasets to approximate alternative scenarios, with results in Figure \ref{realplot}.
 As shown in Figures \ref{realplot1} and \ref{realplot3}, HTE reduces the power of all estimators except $\widehat{\delta}_3$; stronger HTE exacerbates this power loss, particularly under unequal allocation.
 When HTE is fixed, $\widehat{\delta}_3$ exhibits consistently higher power across all ATE levels.
-Notably, $\widehat{\delta}_1$ and $\widehat{\delta}_2$ achieve identical power under the equal group assignments, a property that vanishes under unequal assignments.
+Notably, $\widehat{\delta}_1$ and $\widehat{\delta}_2$ exhibit identical power under the equal group assignments, a property that vanishes under unequal assignments, as established in Theorem \ref{deltavar}.

-To simulate an infinite population scenario, we treated a large real dataset as the super population and repeatedly drew small samples with replacement.
+To simulate the model-based scenario, we treated a large real dataset as the super population and repeatedly drew small samples with replacement.
 We compared coverage rates and power for \(\widehat{\delta}_3\) with (\(\widehat{\delta}_3^{\text{correct}}\)) and without (\(\widehat{\delta}_3^{\text{wrong}}\)) variance correction, alongside other estimators.
 Results (with artificially introduced HTE) are in Table \ref{tabreal}.
+Key findings from the model-based experiments include: